Customized Courses for Industry

 Our instructors can deliver your customized course to your location or on the Binghamton University campus (face-to-face workshop style).
 We can also deliver many of our courses online (self-paced or live virtual with various degrees of Instructor support).

-Credentialing: For all our offerings credentialing is included in the course fees.
-A digital badge and a course certificate will be issued to all students who pass the learning assessment delivered at the end of each course.
+Skills Badge: A digital badge and a course certificate will be issued to all students who pass the learning assessment delivered at the end of each course.
+For all our offerings, badge and certificate are included in the course fees.

 For more information, please contact Kodylynn Perkins at wtsnindy@binghamton.edu, 607-777-6251, or Michael Testani at 607-777-6243.